Ogoni people: History

-Like many peoples on the Guinea coast, the Ogoni have an internal political structure subject to community-by-community arrangement, including appointment of chiefs and community development bodies, some recognized by the government and others not.
+People on the Guinea coast, the Ogonis have an internal political structure subject to community-by-community arrangement, including appointment of chiefs and community development bodies, some recognized by the government and others not.
 They survived the period of the slave trade in relative isolation and did not lose any of their members to enslavement.
 After Nigeria was colonized by the British in 1885, British soldiers arrived in Ogoni by 1901.
 Major resistance to their presence continued through 1914.

 The Ogoni were integrated into a succession of economic systems at a pace that was extremely rapid and exacted a great toll from them.
-At the turn of the twentieth century, “the world to them did not extend beyond the next three or four villages,” but that soon changed.
+At the turn of the twentieth century, “the world to them did not extend beyond the next three or four villages”, but that soon changed.
 Ken Saro-Wiwa, the late president of MOSOP, described the transition this way: “if you then think that within the space of seventy years they were struck by the combined forces of modernity, colonialism, the money economy, indigenous colonialism and then the Nigerian Civil War, and that they had to adjust to these forces without adequate preparation or direction, you will appreciate the bafflement of the Ogoni people and the subsequent confusion engendered in the society.”

 Nationalism

 Human rights violations

-The Ogoni people have been victims of human rights violations for many years.
+The Ogoni people have been victims of various human rights violations for many years.
 In 1956, four years before Nigerian Independence, Royal Dutch/Shell, in collaboration with the British government, found a commercially viable oil field on the Niger Delta and began oil production in 1958.
 In a 15-year period from 1976 to 1991 there were reportedly 2,976 oil spills of about 2.1 million barrels of oil in Ogoniland, accounting for about 40% of the total oil spills of the Royal Dutch/Shell company worldwide.